17 Eyeshadow Hacks That'll Take You From Beginner To Pro

 View this post on Instagram

-The halo eyeshadow trend has dominated Instagram over the past couple of years.
+Halo eyeshadow has lived rent-free in our minds ever since our cake-face days.
 If you’re unfamiliar with the term, you’ll have seen the trend where a shimmer shade is placed directly in the center of your lid (instead of starting at the inner corner).
-It’s simple yet sexy and it’s incredibly flattering on the eye.
+It’s simple yet sexy and incredibly flattering on the eye.
 Plus, it works for all eye shapes, which is another major bonus.